TLDR: Don’t waste time on bad textbooks. Be harsh. Look for textbooks with:

 This is the single and most important thing.

-• In Vector calculus, linear algebra, and differential forms: a unified approach after each concept, the reader has a quick exercise.
-The solution is in the footnote (on the same page) so there is no traction.
+- In Vector calculus, linear algebra, and differential forms: a unified approach after every concept there is a quick exercise.
+The solutions are on the same page, so there is no traction.
 Perfect! ε>

-• In Precalculus the reader finds remarks on why or when certain skills will be important.
+In Precalculus the reader finds remarks on why or when certain skills will be important later.

-… gives glimpses of advanced topics & communicates its limitations
+…gives glimpses of advanced topics & communicates limitations

 A reader needs a signal when the notation is overused.
 Or when a phrase is just a remnant of somebody’s mistake.

-• In Analysis I Tao carefully defines a limit of a function at x.
-His notation goes a bit against the grain, but is more precise and, for me, was less confusing.
-Here is MSE question about it.
+In Analysis I Terence Tao carefully defines a limit of a function at a point.
+His notation goes a against the grain, but it is more precise and, for me, wasn’t confusing contrary to the standard one.
+Here is a MSE question about it.

-Thurston in On proof and progress in mathematics shares his observation, that the formal form of papers and textbooks are obstacles to understanding.
+Thurston in On proof and progress in mathematics shares his observation that the formal form of papers and textbooks is sometimes an obstacle.
 Is the author pompous?
 Do they mention context or informal reasons for doing such and such moves in the proof?
+Mathematics is done by people, and, as far as my expireience goes, we need some amount of informality.

-Status may prevent authors from being honest.
-For example, an author might avoid mentioning, that some of their chapters are boring but necessary.
+Status seeking may prevent authors from being honest.
+For example, an author might avoid mentioning that some of their chapters are boring but necessary.
 Why?!
-Knowing that is valuable information for a reader who is bored and thinks something is wrong with them.
+Knowing this is a valuable information for the reader who is bored and thinks something is wrong with them.

 I also like to see a few jokes or easter eggs.
 I think it’s a sign that an author enjoyed writing and wasn’t treated like a robot by the publishers.

-• In The integrals of Lebesgue, Denjoy Perron, and Henstock you have a joke combined with advice: Did you noticed?
-If not, look at “cc” with cursive.
-Another sentence from the same book: “This lemma, known as the Vitali Covering Lemma, will probably seem strange at first and it may require several readings to make sense of it.
+In The integrals of Lebesgue, Denjoy Perron, and Henstock we read a joke combined with an advice: Did you noticed it?
+If not, look at cursive “cc”.
+Another sentence from this book: “This lemma, known as the Vitali Covering Lemma, will probably seem strange at first and it may require several readings to make sense of it.
 It is necessary to see the lemma in action several times before appreciating it.”

 How to think about the subject?
 What metaphors will help?
 What are the dangers of a particular metaphor?
 Will your current knowledge interfere with what you are about to learn?